FHA Loan Requirements

-65% of Americans own their own home these days.
-In fact, three and a half million mortgages were granted in 2017!
 If you are ready to become a first-time home buyer, you may be swimming in information about the process.
-Plus, you might be wondering if you can even meet the conventional or FHA loan requirements because you have had less than perfect credit.
-Do not assume that just because you have lower income or a lower credit score that a home purchase is completely out of your reach.
+Plus, you might wonder if you can even meet the conventional or FHA loan requirements because you have had less-than-perfect credit.
+Do not assume that a home purchase is completely out of your reach just because you have lower income or a lower credit score.
+Thanks to the FHA mortgage program, you can step out of being a renter and into the realm of homeownership.

 1. FHA Loan

 The application process is about the same as it is for a conventional mortgage.
 You will follow the same basic steps and have to provide the same information as part of the underwriting process.
+Below are these steps and what you must do to prepare for each FHA loan requirement.

 Preapproval.
 You will give the potential lender information about your income, assets, debts, and expenses.
 The lender will check your credit and tell you what loan amount and interest rate you qualify for.
+Remember that although the government sets the FHA loan requirements, each lender can have their own qualifications you need to meet.

 Application.
 This formal process is where the lender will verify all the information you provided.
 It is an early part of the underwriting process, which will eventually include an appraisal report from a third party to verify that the property is valued high enough to justify the purchase price and the loan amount requested.
+During this process, you will likely need to provide documentation proving your income, employment history, and debt-to-income (DTI) ratio.

 Appraisal.
 The lender will want to verify the real value of the home you want to buy.
 It is not necessarily the same as the asking price.
 For an FHA loan, the lender will choose a HUD-approved appraiser to assess the home’s value.
+Your home needs to be valued high enough for you to be approved for an 80% LTV.
+Otherwise, your lender might be unable to finance that home under the 2023 FHA loan requirements.

 Closing.
 This final step in the process is where all your hard work pays off!
 You will provide all the required information and the payment.
+If there are any closing costs you need to pay, this will be when you must provide those funds.
+However, with an FHA mortgage, you may be able to roll your closing costs into your loan, thus reducing the amount you need to bring to the closing table.

 2. FHA Loan Income Requirements